SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO Manager.md

 ## About

 The CISCO Manager connector can retrieve information from different device types.
-This makes it possible to limit the retrieval of parameter values to what is needed or available on the device at hand.In addition to polling values, you can configure settings such as the ping function as if doing so on the device itself.
+This makes it possible to limit the retrieval of parameter values to what is needed or available on the device at hand.
+In addition to polling values, you can configure settings such as the ping function as if doing so on the device itself.

 ### Version Info